ultracoldYEG/spinor-gpe/README.rst

 Given that your graphics card can run CUDA, the following are the steps to install CUDA on a Windows computer:

 #.
 Install the NVIDIA CUDA Toolkit.
    Go to the `CUDA download page <https://developer.nvidia.com/cuda-downloads>`_ for the most recent version.
 Select the operating system options and installer type.
 Download the installer and install it via the wizard on the screen.
 This may take a while.
-For reference, here is the CUDA Toolkit `installation guide <https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html>`_.
+For reference, here is the Windows CUDA Toolkit `installation guide <https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html>`_.

+   To test that CUDA is installed, run `which nvcc`, and, if instlled correctly, will return the installation path.
+Also run `nvcc --version` to verify that the version of CUDA matches the PyTorch CUDA toolkit version (>=11.1).

 #. `Download <https://www.nvidia.com/Download/index.aspx>`_ the correct drivers for your NVIDIA device.
 Once the driver is installed, you will have the NVIDIA Control Panel installed on your computer.

+..
    #.
 (Optional) Download the `cuDNN library <https://developer.nvidia.com/cudnn>`_ corresponding to your CUDA installation version.
 To do this you will need to create an account with NVIDIA and - for ethical purposes - specify for what you will be using the deep neural network library.
 To install:

+..
        #.
 Unzip the download file
        #.
 Move all the folders in the unzipped sub-directory ``/cuda`` to the ``C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.3`` directory.

 Getting Started